Demon Slayer: Kimetsu no Yaiba Part 1 (Collector’s Edition Blu-ray) Unboxing

 It’s also interesting that Demon Slayer: Kimetsu no Yaiba is also part of Weekly Shonen Jump and actually finished just as the popularity grew larger.
 As for myself, I did enjoy the anime a lot and looking forward to more when they become available eventually (no UK window for Mugen Train at the time of this post).

-So Demon Slayer: Kimetsu no Yaiba is also an Aniplex title, as Aniplex of America have the English-speaking rights for the series.
-It also received a rather unusual treatment in the United States.
-Basically it has the usual limited edition volume sets but the discs themselves were geo-locked rather than region free (the discs will still play on UK Blu-rays attached to PS4, PS5, Xbox One, Xbox Series X etc if you own those) and it seems part of the reason is down to Funimation offering a standard edition for the show.
+So Demon Slayer: Kimetsu no Yaiba is also an Aniplex title, as Aniplex of America have the English-speaking rights for the series, but there is a rather unusual treatment for the North American release.
+Basically, it has the usual limited edition volume set treatment, but the discs themselves were geo-locked rather than region free (the discs will still play on UK Blu-rays attached to PS4, PS5, Xbox One, Xbox Series X etc if you own any of those) and it seems part of the reason is down to Funimation offering a standard edition for the show.
 The twist here is that the standard edition strips out the on-disc extras but the rest of the content on the disc is pretty much identical.

 Collector’s Edition Contents: